-The park provides visitors with ample opportunities to enjoy the Great Outdoors from paddling the river, fishing, mountain biking, and hiking around 35 miles of trails.
-While you’re here, why not get down and dirty and take a guided cavern tour?
+The state park offers visitors ample opportunities to enjoy the great outdoors by paddling in the river, fishing, mountain biking, and hiking around 35 miles of trails.
+While you’re here, why not get down and dirty and take a guided cavern tour, too?

-Fishing here at Colorado Bend is reputedly some of the best to be found in Central Texas, and you don’t need a fishing license to cast a line here.
+Fishing at Colorado Bend State Park is reputedly some of the best to be found in Central Texas, and you don’t need a fishing license to cast a line here.
 There is a boat ramp in the park, enabling you to travel downstream to Lake Buchanan.
-You can bring your own craft or rent double or single sit-on-top kayaks right here at the park.
+You can also bring your own craft or rent double or single sit-on-top kayaks at the park.

-The park takes in the whole Chisos mountain range and encompasses a large swathe of the Chihuahuan Desert.
-Take the Ross Maxell Scenic Drive to see the ruins of Sam Nail Ranch, now the home of many fascinating species of desert creatures.
-Check out the spectacular limestone canyon of Santa Elena, carved over millennia by the Rio Grande.
-You must also pay a visit to historical Langford Hot Springs, where you can see the foundations of an old bathhouse and pictographs depicting scenes of desert life in times past.
+Take the Ross Maxwell Scenic Drive to see the ruins of Sam Nail Ranch, now home to many fascinating species of desert creatures.
+Check out the spectacular limestone canyon of Santa Elena, carved over millennia by the Rio Grande River, or historical Langford Hot Springs, where you can see the foundations of an old bathhouse and pictographs depicting scenes of desert life in times past.

 Families will love the dinosaur fossil experience, and there are over 4,000 species of creatures and insects to watch out for too.
-You can take a canoe or kayak and go paddling down the Rio Grande through Mariscal and St Helena Canyons, taking in some of the most beautiful, memorable views of nature at its best in the whole of the state.
+You can take a canoe or kayak and go paddling down the Rio Grande through Mariscal and St Helena Canyons, taking in some of the most beautiful, memorable views in the whole state.

-The area has almost 11 miles of hiking trails (although biking is not permitted.)
-You can even take a midnight hike to see the incredible display of brilliant stars against the velvet-black summer sky without the interference of urban light pollution.
+The area has almost 11 miles of hiking trails (biking is not permitted).
+You can even take a midnight hike to see the display of brilliant stars against the velvet-black summer sky without the interference of urban light pollution.
 Experienced rock climbers will find a challenge in scaling the pink granite cliff faces here, and there’s plenty of desert wildlife for the kids to spot too.